VES Bluebird Update

 Our teachers have been preparing Village School students for the PARCC assessments all year through their every day, Common Core based instruction.
 This includes reading, writing and math experiences using Chromebooks and practice with the PARCC test format.
 Students have also been trying out the accessibility features during Technology class.
 All VES students have Ready Test A-Z as an add-on to their Raz-Kids account.
 Parents can work at home with their children on this PARCC-like tutorial, and students have been using it here in school, as well.

 As we did last year, we plan to create a positive, low-stress testing environment.
 Our goal is to help our students to feel confident in their abilities and relaxed during testing.

-As with the infrastructure trial, our students will need to have their own pair of ear buds or inexpensive headphones for use during the entire PARCC testing period.
+As they have for the entire year, our students will need to have their own pair of ear buds or inexpensive headphones for use during the entire PARCC testing period.
 Most children do have them, but we would like to remind you ahead of time.

-If you have any questions, please refer to MTSD's FAQ site:
+If you have any questions, please refer to MTSD's PARCC page for more information:

 As always, we are thankful for your continued support!

 IT IS TIME TO START THINKING ABOUT SPRING ALLERGIES….APRIL SHOWERS BRING MAY FLOWERS . . .
 ALONG WITH SNEEZES, A RUNNY NOSE AND ITCHY, RED EYES . . .

 Unfortunately, there is no real cure for seasonal allergies.
 However, it is possible to relieve your child’s symptoms.
 Reducing or eliminating exposure to allergens is the first step.
 During the months when your child suffers from seasonal allergies, keep windows closed, use air conditioning if possible, and stay indoors when pollen counts are high.
 Children should wash their hands and face or shower after playing outside.
 There are medications which will ease symptoms, when reducing exposure is not possible, or is ineffective.